sainisatish/DeepLearningFromScratch/README.md

 # DeepLearningFromScratch
-Learning Deep learning from scratch using books.
+Learning Deep learning from scratch using books(As suggested by Tensorflow- https://www.tensorflow.org/resources/learn-ml).
 So here I will create small programs from scratch using python and tensorflow.

-Chapter 3
 1- IMDB binary classification
 2- Reuters multiclass classification
 3- Boston House price prediction